 OSB vs. Plywood Cost

-Every comparison should start from the cost.
-This plywood vs. OSB for roofing comparison will give you the information, too, about the overall cost between plywood and OSB.
-You will get information about which one is cheaper and which one is more expensive.
-Here is the full information about that for you to read.
+Every comparison should start with the cost.
+This plywood vs. OSB roofing comparison will also give you information about the overall cost of plywood and OSB.
+You will learn which one is cheaper and which one is more expensive.

 Which One is Cheaper?

-Talking about plywood or OSB for roofing, you cannot miss the information on the cost.
+You cannot miss the information on the cost of plywood or OSB for roofing.
 It is generally believed that OSB is cheaper than plywood.
-It is true as the price of every OSB board is around $15 – $20 per sheet (4×8 sizes).
-For plywood, it is like $5 to $10 more expensive.
-Overall, in installing a whole roofing area, OSB will cost you $700 to $1,000 cheaper than plywood.
+This is true, as the price of every OSB board is around $15 – $20 per sheet (4×8 sizes).

 Why is OSB Cheaper?